sasgithub/Data_Analytics_cs/case-study/viz/Hourly_Ride_Volume_vs_Temperature.md

 - Rides aggregated per hour and user type (`COUNT(*) AS rides`).
 - Weather joined on hourly epoch timestamp (`start_time / 3600 * 3600`).
 - No filter applied to exclude zero-ride hours (i.e., hours with no rides are included as 0).
-- Used as input to [LOESS]{#glossary-LOESS} smoothing, resulting in a different trend shape compared to temperature bin summaries.
+- Used as input to (../glossary.qmd#glossary-LOESS) smoothing, resulting in a different trend shape compared to temperature bin summaries.

 ##### R Code Used to Generate Chart: